-CAC Section 4-306 addresses rehabilitation of an existing school building previously certified by DSA.
-CAC Section 4-307 addresses rehabilitation of an existing nonconforming building (i.e., a building that has not been certified by DSA as a school building) for the purpose of conversion to use as a school building.
-Both Section 4-306 and 4-307 require the school district to prepare an EDCR for review and approval by DSA.
-These sections define the general purpose and intent of the EDCR but do not include a detailed list of all criteria and topics that should be addressed as each rehabilitation project is unique.
+CAC Section 4-306 addresses the rehabilitation of an existing school building previously certified by DSA.
+CAC Section 4-307 addresses the rehabilitation of an existing nonconforming building (i.e., a building that has not been certified by DSA as a school building) for the purpose of conversion to use as a school building.
+Both CAC Section 4-306 and 4-307 require the school district to prepare an EDCR for review and approval by DSA.
+These regulations define the general purpose and intent of the EDCR but do not include a detailed list of all criteria and topics that should be addressed as each rehabilitation project is unique.

-CEBC Section 323.1 further addresses EDCR for public schools and community college projects and includes specific requirements pertaining to the content and timing of the report.
-CAC Section 4-326 specifies DSA fees associated with the review and approval of EDCR.
+California Existing Building Code (CEBC) Section 323.1 further addresses the EDCR and includes specific requirements pertaining to the content and timing of the report.
+CAC Section 4-326 specifies DSA fees associated with the review and approval of an EDCR.